volumio/volumio-plugins/plugins/music_service/volspotconnect/readme.md

 Last changes

 - settings are now saved in config.json
+- plugin appears to be active in volumio UI
+- plugin now use volumio device name

 Issues :
 - no feed back from UI when settings are saved